iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 There's a number of good reasons one might want to train a machine learning model locally.
-It's quick and easy to set up a new project on a local machine, you don't have to worry about how much money you'll spend while using this compute resource, your data may be small or you start with a sample, you may want to start with simple models initially, etc. On top of that, a local machine is just deeply familiar, as opposed to the multitude of available cloud services which can be intimidating unless you have a decent background in DevOps.
+It's quick and easy to set up a new project on a local machine, you don't have to worry about how much money you'll spend while using this compute resource, your dataset may be a small sample, or you may want to start with simple models.
+On top of that, a local machine is just deeply familiar, as opposed to the multitude of available cloud services which can be intimidating unless you have a decent background in DevOps.